superbigco/craft-vipps/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+**Steps to reproduce**

-1. Go to '...'
+1.
-2. Click on '....'
+2.
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots/Video**

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.

 **Additional info**
+- Craft CMS version:
+- Craft Commerce version:
-- Craft version:
+- Vipps for Craft Commerce version:
 - PHP version:
 - Database driver & version:
 - Plugins & versions: